allgreed/kasprowicz.pro/content/posts/terraform-password-external.md

 Few tips regarding `external` provider (which you can also obtain by carefully reading the docs):

-- external programs should be treated as pure function - they should only depend on arguments provided via stdin, otherwise Terraform might plan some actions even though nothing has been changed by you; that's why I've moved the salt generation inside Terraform
+- external programs should be treated as pure functions - they should only depend on arguments provided via stdin, otherwise Terraform might plan some actions even though nothing has been changed by you; that's why I've moved the salt generation inside Terraform
 - the external program is executed every time Terraform traverses the dependency graph - this should be taken into account if your program takes significant time to run
 - a Terraform-only solution is always prefered if possible